GillesVanPellicom/CodingProblems_2023/src/CodeWars/contents.md

 Write two functions that convert a roman numeral to and from an integer value.
 Multiple roman numeral values will be tested for each function.
 ### Personal notes:
-The difficulty is pouring a set of steps already internally understood into a formal algorithm.
+The difficulty is in pouring a set of steps already internally understood into a formal algorithm.
 After a bit of trial and error I came up with a backwards-subtractive and an iterative approach.
 ### Sort binary tree by levels
 ###### Site Difficulty: 4 kyu / Perceived difficulty: Hard